-The Company has a group-wide Code of Conduct.
-During the financial year, a new Code of Conduct was approved by the Board to emphasise six guiding principles as core elements of the behavioural standards the Company has set for itself and the behaviours expected of its employees.
+The Company has a group-wide Code of Conduct which emphasises six guiding principles as core elements of the behavioural standards the Company has set for itself and the behaviours expected of its employees.
 The guiding principles are:

 - We respect the community

 - We are diverse

 - We comply with the law

 - We are ethical

-- We are professional

-- We work safely.
+- We are professional - We work safely.